Taylor Bagley

 Taylor Elise Bagley (born September 9, 1987) is an American model and actress.

 Early life

-Bagley was born on September 9, 1987, in Oklahoma (city unknown) to Robert and Donna.
-She has one older sister, Erin.
+Bagley was born on September 9, 1987, in Oklahoma to Robert and Donna.
+She has one older sister.
 She spent part of her childhood in Broken Arrow, Oklahoma and attended Centennial High School in Franklin, Tennessee.
-Although being born in Oklahoma, Bagley states in interviews that she considers herself a Nashville, Tennessee, native.
+Although she was born in Oklahoma and spent her early years there, Bagley considers herself a native of Nashville, Tennessee.